 You prep drywall for tiling by first cleaning it with a vacuum cleaner or damp cloth to remove any dirt, dust, or debris that could prevent the tile adhesive from properly bonding.
 Also, repair any cracks, holes, or dents in the drywall, as these could affect the bond between as well.

-Prepping drywall for tiling is essential to ensure a successful installation.
+Prepping drywall for tiling is essential to ensure a successful tile installation.
 Follow these simple steps to prep drywall for tiling:

 1. Clean the Drywall Thoroughly